-'''You'd Expect:''' The guy who is running a Trade Federation consisting of what would be the equivalent of hundreds of ''billions'' of credits of equipment, fleets, robots and manpower wouldn't blindly follow the orders of a hologram of a man he's never met or even seen the face of.
-Even if he ''knew'' Palpatine as behind it all, Palpatine ''couldn't'' give him any favors considering his position.\\
+'''You'd Expect:''' Given the guy is running something called ''the Trade Federation'', you'd think he'd be a little more business savvy and not blindly follow the orders of a hologram of a man he's never met or even seen the face of.
+Even if he ''knew'' Palpatine was behind it all, Palpatine ''couldn't'' do him any favors considering his position.\\

 ** Nute Gunray has Queen Amidala under his control, and sends her off to be processed at a prison camp called Camp Four.\\

-'''Instead:''' He sends her with a few droids who are outnumbered by their prisoners two to one (''what?!'') despite knowing that there are two Jedi in the area, unaccounted for and looking for the queen. ('''''WHAT?!''''') [[ForegoneConclusion Guess what happens.]]
+'''Instead:''' He sends her with a few droids who are outnumbered by their prisoners two to one, despite knowing that there are two Jedi in the area, unaccounted for and probably looking for the queen. [[ForegoneConclusion Guess what happens.]]

-** After getting the necessary parts for the Naboo ship repair, the group heads to Coruscant, the capital of the Galactic Republic.
-Queen Amidala plans to plead her case of the Naboo invasion to the Senate.\\
+** The gang has made it to Coruscant, the capital of the Galactic Republic, so Queen Amidala can plead her case of the Naboo invasion to the Senate.\\

-'''Instead''': Amidala doesn't even think to bring possible evidence with her to the Senate.
-Sen. Lott Dodd of the Trade Federation then causes manages to block Amidala's case, claiming, "There is no proof!", making nobody want to support her case.
-Palpatine (who is secretly, Darth Sidious, the titular Phantom Menace) then manages to persuade Amidala to vote "no confidence on Chancellor Valorum", which results in him losing his job as Chancellor of the Senate.
-It was even lampshaded in the ''HowItShouldHaveEnded'' spoof of the movie.\\
+'''Instead''': It's Amidala's word vs. Sen. Lott Dodd of the Trade Federation, who uses legal chicanery to drag the process out by demanding an investigation.
+Palpatine (who is secretly, Darth Sidious, the titular Phantom Menace) then manages to persuade Amidala to vote "no confidence on Chancellor Valorum", which results in him losing his job as Chancellor of the Senate.\\

 '''The Result''': Palpatine becomes the new chancellor, and his evil scheme gets set in motion.